You probably have a deadline floating in your head right now.

 From Pro Projects to Personal Progress How to Implement

-Most people don’t need a perfect timeline.
-They need one that works by tonight.
+You don’t need a perfect timeline.
+You need one that works by tonight.

 A simple professional timeline